News

 Where are the Fuels ready to Ignite?

-Below is the National Interagency Fire Center’s Significant Wildland Fire Potential map for the month of July.
+Below is the National Interagency Fire Center’s Significant Wildland Fire Potential map for the months of June and July 2025.
 The above normal risk in red correlates with many areas currently in a drought.

 Zach Butler